MicrosoftDocs/Viva/Viva/goals/creating-okrs.md

 ## Creating committed vs. aspirational OKRs in Viva Goals

-The OKR methodology supports two types of goals which are described in the following table
+The OKR methodology supports two types of goals which are described in the following table:

 |Goal Name |Description  |
 |---------|---------|